MCausc78/discord.py-oauth2/docs/api.rst

     .. attribute:: purchase

-        The entitlement was purchased by the user.
+        The entitlement is from a purchase.

     .. attribute:: premium_subscription

-        The entitlement is for a nitro subscription.
+        The entitlement is a Discord premium subscription.

     .. attribute:: developer_gift

-        The entitlement was gifted by the developer.
+        The entitlement is gifted by the developer.

     .. attribute:: test_mode_purchase

-        The entitlement was purchased by a developer in application test mode.
+        The entitlement is from a free test mode purchase.

     .. attribute:: free_purchase

-        The entitlement was granted, when the SKU was free.
+        The entitlement is a free purchase.

     .. attribute:: user_gift

-        The entitlement was gifted by a another user.
+        The entitlement is gifted by a user.

     .. attribute:: premium_purchase

-        The entitlement was claimed for free by a nitro subscriber.
+        The entitlement is a premium subscription perk.

     .. attribute:: application_subscription

+        The entitlement is an application subscription.

+    .. attribute:: free_staff_purchase

+        The entitlement is claimed for free by a Discord employee.

+        .. versionadded:: 3.0

+    .. attribute:: quest_reward

+        The entitlement is from a quest reward.

+        .. versionadded:: 3.0

+    .. attribute:: fractional_redemption

+        The entitlement is for a fractional premium subscription.

+        .. versionadded:: 3.0

+    .. attribute:: virtual_currency_redemption

+        The entitlement was purchased with Discord Orbs.

+        .. versionadded:: 3.0

+    .. attribute:: guild_powerup

-        The entitlement was purchased as an app subscription.
+        The entitlement was purchased with premium guild subscriptions (boosts).

+        .. versionadded:: 3.0

 .. class:: EntitlementOwnerType